FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 ## The realm field

-The predefined provisioning NAIs defined by this specification use the
+The NAIs defined by this specification use the
 {{RFC7542}} "realm" field to signal the behavior being requested; in particular, the subdomain under eap.arpa allows for different requested methods to be distinguished.
 The subdomain in the realm field is assigned via the EAP Provisioning Identifier Registry, which is defined in [](#registry).
-The subdomain MUST follow the syntax defined in {{RFC7542, Section 2.2}}, which is a more restrictive subest of the domain name conventions specified in {{RFC1034}}.
+The subdomain MUST follow the syntax defined in {{RFC7542, Section 2.2}}, which is a more restrictive subset of the domain name conventions specified in {{RFC1034}}.

 It is RECOMMENDED that the first subdomain of "eap.arpa" use the EAP method name, as defined in the IANA Extensible Authentication Protocol